MinecraftForge/Documentation/docs/animation/implementing.md

-Implementing the API
+Using the API
 ======================

 Depending on what you want to animate with the API, code-side implementation is a bit different.
-Documentation on the ASM api itself (for controlling the animation) is found on the [ASM][asm] page because it is independent of what you are animating.
+Documentation on the ASM API itself (for controlling the animation) is found on the [ASM][asm] page because it is independent of what you are animating.

 Blocks
 --------

-Animations for blocks are done with the AnimationTESR, which is a FastTESR.
-Because of this, having a TileEntity for your block is necessary.
-Your TileEntity must provide the `ANIMATION_CAPABILITY`, which is recieved by calling its `.cast` method with your
+Animations for blocks are done with the `AnimationTESR`, which is a `FastTESR`.
+Because of this, having a `TileEntity` for your block is necessary.
+Your `TileEntity` must provide the `ANIMATION_CAPABILITY`, which is received by calling its `.cast` method with your
 ASM.
 Your block must also render in the `ENTITYBLOCK_ANIMATED` render layer if you do not provide a `StaticProperty` in the block's blockstate.

 The `StaticProperty` is a property you can add to your block's blockstate by adding `Properties.StaticProperty` to the list of your block's properties inside of `createBlockState()`.
-When rendering the block, the AnimationTESR checks if the property's value is true; if so, block rendering continues as normal.
-Otherwise the AnimationTESR animates the block model assigned to the `static=false` variant in the blockstate json.
+When rendering the block, the `AnimationTESR` checks if the property's value is true; if so, block rendering continues as normal.
+Otherwise the `AnimationTESR` animates the block model assigned to the `static=false` variant in the blockstate json.
+All parts of the model that can be static should probably be rendered in the static state, as that is its purpose.

-The `handleEvents()` callback is located _in_ the AnimationTESR, so you have to either subclass or overload it inline when you register the tileentity.
+The `handleEvents()` callback is located _in_ the `AnimationTESR`, so you have to either subclass or overload it inline when you register the tileentity.

 Here's an example of registering the TESR: